Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_11.md

 # Simulating demand

 Each of the 10 styles of Parka under consideration for production had demand forecasts made for them by members of the Obermeyer team.
-For each style, Obermeyer assumed that the _true_ demand value could be modelled as a random number from the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) with a mean given by the average of the individuals' forecasts, and a stardard deviation equal to _twice_ the standard deviation of all individuals' forecasts.
+For each style, Obermeyer assumed that the _true_ demand value could be modelled as a random number from the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) with a mean given by the average of the individuals' forecasts, and a standard deviation equal to _twice_ the standard deviation of all individuals' forecasts.
 The individual forecasts, and the resulting mean and standard deviation values for the true demand distributions, are displayed in table one.

 Table: Table One: Demand forecasts for each style